 From time to time the capital markets experience volatility and disruption.
 Volatility in the capital markets may be impacted by a number of factors.
-Some of the main factors which contributed to capital markets volatility in recent months included, for example, uncertainty between the United States and other countries with respect to trade policies, treaties, and tariffs, the outlook for interest rates, and continued uncertainty surrounding the effects of the decision by the United Kingdom to exit the EU, which formally occurred on January 31, 2020.
-There can be no assurance that market conditions will not continue to be volatile or worsen in the future
+Some of the main factors which contributed to capital markets volatility in recent months include, for example, the impacts of COVID-19, inflationary pressures and the outlook for interest rates.
+There can be no assurance that market conditions will not continue to be volatile or worsen in the future.